munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_HW2.md

  - Xian-Ting Lee

 ### 1. What are you building?
-- Our project involves creating a revision app consisting of multiple quizzes.
-For instance, in our app, we will include a quiz on classes and another on decorators.
+- Our project involves creating a revision application which will consist of multiple quizzes.
+These quizzes would all be split by the categories to which they relate.
+For instance, in our application, we will include a quiz on classes and another on decorators to start with.
+We endeavour to add more quiz categories to our application over time.
-- When our application is run, an individual would be presented with all possible categories.
-Upon selecting a category, an individual would be presented with all of the questions within that particular category.
-As an individual answers a question, their score would increase by 1 for each question answered correctly.
-After completing a quiz, the overall score for the quiz would be displayed.
+- When our application is run, an individual would be presented with all possible quiz categories.
+Upon selecting a category, an individual would then be presented with all of the questions relating to that particular category.
+As an individual answers a question, their score would increase by 1 for each question answered correctly and by 0 for each question answered incorrectly.
+After completing a single quiz, the overall score for the quiz in question would be displayed on the screen.
-- To create the application, we will create an API, use MySQL, and write the logic in python.
-As an additional goal, we aim to create a frontend using HTML, JavaScript and CSS.
+- To create our application, we will write the logic of the application in python, create a Database using MySQL, and use Flask with python to build the API.
+   - As an additional goal, we aim to create a frontend using HTML, JavaScript and CSS.

 ### 2. What does it do or what kind of problem does it solve?
-- The app's aim is to create a revision-based quiz.
-- The app will allow a user to test their knowledge on CFG course topics in the form of a quiz.
+- The revision application will allow a user to test their knowledge of the various topics taught throughout the CFG nanodegree.
+The application does this by presenting the user with a selection of quizzes to choose from and complete.
+   - A particular quiz would contain questions relating to a topic taught as part of the CFG curriculum.
+For instance the classes category would test an individual on the material covered in the PowerPoint presentations of the classes lessons.
+- This application solves the problem faced by a user who may be struggling to learn complex topics in a memorable and fun manner.
-- The app we are building aims to help improve the knowledge of CFG students.
-The problem this app solves is that of a user potentially struggling to learn complex topics in a memorable and fun way.
-Ultimately we aim to increase retention of CFG course content for CFG students, so they can learn software engineering topics more easily.
+- The app we are building aims to help improve the knowledge of CFG students whilst they’re taking the course and also assist them in their revision for their assessments.
+We hope to reach this objective through the creation of an application consisting of various revision-based quizzes.
+- Ultimately, we aim to increase retention for CFG students so they can learn the material covered as part of the CFG nanodegree more easily.

 ### 3. What are the key features of your system?
 - User interface
- 1. Displays quiz questions
+   - Displays quiz questions
- 2. Displays score
+   - Displays score
- 3. *STRETCH* Enter username
+   - *STRETCH* Enter user login details
- 4. *STRETCH* Display scoreboard
+   - *STRETCH* Display a leaderboard
- 5. *STRETCH* Ability to add user questions
+   - *STRETCH* Ability to add user questions
+   - *STRETCH* Sound playing in background
+   - *STRETCH* Countdown timer

 - Database
- 1. 3 tables
+   - 3 tables
-     1. quiz_categories
+      - quiz_categories
-     2. all_quiz_questions
+      - all_quiz_questions
-     3. quiz_question_answers
+      - quiz_question_answers

- 2. *STRETCH*
+   - *STRETCH*
-     1. users
+      - quiz_participant_scores_history
+      - quiz_participants

 ### 4. Provide a sample architecture diagram of your system.